bcumming/arbor-recipe/readme.md

 # Arbor Development Env Recipe

-A spack stack with everything needed to develop Arbor on Hohgant.
+A spack stack with everything needed to develop Arbor on for the A100 nodes on Hohgant.

 This guide walks us through the process of configuring a spack stack, building and using it.